Hum Aapke Dil Mein Rehte Hain: Plot

 As a last ditch effort, Vijay's friends make a plan to lure Megha to meet him again.
 His friends tell her that troublemakers Khairati Lal and Yeshwant Kumar, who had once attempted to kill Vijay in the car accident, have escaped from prison.
 They are out looking for Vijay, who had fired them from his father's company for cheating and fraud.
 Megha gets anxious and tries to reach Vijay as soon as possible.
 On the way, she learns that the whole thing was a set-up, when she caught one of Vijay's friends call him by a payphone.
 Enraged, Megha heads to Vijay's house to criticize him for this shameless act.
 Unbeknownst to both Megha and Vijay however, the aforementioned criminals arrive in Vijay's house to kill him.
 They beat up Vijay, but he soon overpowers them.
-Eventually though, Khairati stabs Vijay in the stomach with a broken wine bottle thrice, and Yeshwant with a large knife in his back twice.
+Eventually though, Yeshwant stabs Vijay in the stomach with a broken wine bottle thrice, and Khairati with a large knife in his back twice.
 As soon as they hear Megha's footsteps however, they flee the scene, leaving Vijay seriously injured.
 As soon as Megha meets Vijay, she angrily berates him for playing a prank on her and orders him to never see her again.
 However, as she turns to leave, Vijay staggers and takes out the broken wine bottle from his stomach, causing blood to pour from the wound.
 Megha upon seeing the wound, realizes Vijay really was attacked and runs toward him.
-However, she slips and goes into labour.
+However, she slips and falls down, and goes into labor.
 Vijay, summoning up all his strength, takes Megha to the hospital.
 There, he is treated for his injuries and she delivers a healthy baby boy.
 Megha and Vijay recover and get reconciled.